Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks: System Model

 \subsection{Blockage Model}

 Consider building blockages that cannot be penetrated by mmW signals.
 Every single mmW signal reception should therefore ensure the line-of-sight (LOS) condition between its transmitter-receiver pair.
 According to the average LOS model \cite{Heath:13}, assume that LOS is guaranteed when a given transmitter-receiver distance $r$ is within an LOS distance $\RL$ that is determined by the site geography of a network.
 The LOS indicator function $\mathds{1}_{\RL}(r)$ represents such a model, which returns unity if LOS exists, i.e. $r \leq \RL$; otherwise zero.
+Note that mmW communication via non-LOS links is feasible in practice through reflections as pointed out in \cite{Rappaport:14,Heath:14,Heath:13}.
+Nevertheless, its impact on the the DL/UL rate asymmetry is negligible since this increases both DL and UL mmW rates, thus neglected in this paper.
+Analyzing the effect of mmW reflections is expected to be viable via utilizing multiple-slope path loss models \cite{LOSNLOS:15, MultSlope:14}, deferred to future work.

 The value of $\RL$ with the 2D blockage model \cite{Heath:13,Heath:14,Singh:14,Kulkarni:14} is directly computed by utilizing building perimeters, areas, and coverage from actual geographical data.
 For the 3D blockage model, the calculation of $\RL$ additionally incorporates building heights, to be further elaborated in Section \ref{Sect:3DBlockage}.
 Throughout this paper, we by default consider the 3D blockage model, but apply a 2D channel model that provides more tractability.
-Incorporating a 3D channel model with the 3D blockage model is deferred to future work.
 In contrast to mmW signals, $\mu$W signals are not affected by blockages thanks to their high diffraction and penetration characteristics.